flyingmachine/brave-clojure-web/content/7-core-functions-in-depth.md

 playing with Clojure's core functions.
 "Why did `map` return what looks like a list when I gave it a vector?" and "How come `reduce` treats my map like a list of vectors?" and so on.
-(With Clojure, though, you at least don't have to contemplate the profound existential terror of being a seventeen-year-old for eternity.)
+(With Clojure, though, you're at least spared from contemplating the profound existential terror of being a seventeen-year-old for eternity.)

 In this chapter, you'll learn about Clojure's deep, dark,